Seaslug (missile): Service performance

-The last firing of the Seaslug Mk 1 was in December 1981 by HMS London, the final GWS1 (or Batch 1) ship in active service.
-HMS Fife was converted to a training ship, and had her Seaslug systems removed, freeing up large spaces for classrooms and was completed in June 1986.
+The final firing of the Seaslug Mk 1 occurred in December 1981, by HMS London, the last Batch 1 destroyer in operational service.
+HMS Fife was later converted into a training ship, with her Seaslug systems removed to create space for classrooms.
+The conversion was completed in June 1986.
 Fife and the remaining GWS2 ships were sold to Chile between 1982 and 1987.
-Initially, the British government had hoped that the Chileans would accept a package to upgrade the ships to operate Seadart, but this was not taken up and they were transferred complete with Seaslug.
-The Chilean ships were later refitted with an extended flight deck in place of the Seaslug launcher.
+The British government initially proposed upgrading the ships with Sea Dart missile systems, but the Chileans declined, and the ships were transferred with Seaslug still fitted.
+In Chilean service, the launchers were later removed and replaced by an extended flight deck.

+During the Falklands War, Seaslug Mk 2 missiles were deployed aboard HMS Antrim and HMS Glamorgan.
+Only one was launched against an aircraft, by Antrim, without success.
+On 21 May 1982, in Falkland Sound, Antrim, which had previously been struck by an unexploded 1,000 lb bomb that passed through the Seaslug magazine, fired a single missile (some sources state two) at one of a second wave of attacking IAI Dagger fighters.
+The aircraft were flying too low to be acquired by the missile’s radar, so the launch was unguided.
+It was intended to deter the pilot and remove the exposed missile from the launcher, as it posed a fire hazard.

+The first combat use in a surface-to-surface role occurred on 26 May, when Glamorgan fired a Seaslug Mk 2 at the radar site near Port Stanley Airport, claiming the destruction of a radar installation and several helicopters.
+Glamorgan conducted further bombardments using Seaslug missiles against the runway on 28 and 30 May.
+A total of six Seaslug Mk 2 missiles were launched during the campaign: four operational firings and two jettisoned for safety after Glamorgan was struck by a land-launched Exocet missile on 12 June.
+Also during 1982, the Mk 2 variant was used as a target drone in Sea Dart missile trials, although reliability issues affected both systems.

 Variants

 There were two main variants of the Seaslug:

 Mark 1 (GWS.1)

-The Seaslug Mark 1 was powered by the solid-fuel Foxhound (390 kg fuel) sustainer motor and Gosling(145 kg) booster motors.
+The Seaslug Mark 1 was powered by the solid-fuel Foxhound (390 kg fuel) sustainer motor and Gosling (145 kg) booster motors.
 It had a radio proximity fuze and 200 lb blast warhead.

 The Mark 1 was a beam rider missile, meaning the target had to be continually illuminated by the directing radar, so the system was limited to engaging only the number of targets that there were radars to track and lock on.